Posted on Leave a comment

 Hamurana Guitars

-They make World class guitars combining looks, playability and tone.
+Hamurana are world class combining looks, playability and tone.
 I’ve played a few – they are outstanding.

 Hamurana have used my pickups in a few builds and it’s always great to see what he comes up with.
 This time he’s used a pair of my my Black Sand humbucker size P90’s.

-You can get in touch with Hamurana Guitars and order your dream guitar here:
+You can get in touch with them and order your dream guitar here:

 https://www.hamuranaguitarworks.co.nz/